Skip to content

 If recovery can’t find the previous session:

-• Ensure you started the session with ctxloom run (not raw claude)
+• Ensure you started the session with ctxloom run (not raw claude), so the session was recorded

 Compaction Fails